 Sonic Drive-In outlets are selling a $2 red tray keychain entitling the bearer to steep discounts on Route 44 beverages.

-A handful of Sonic Drive-In locations have offered a promotion that allows customers to purchase a red tray keychain for $2 and receive 99-cent Route 44 beverages.
+A handful of Sonic Drive-In locations have offered promotions that allows customers to purchase a red tray keychain for $2 and receive 99-cent Route 44 beverages.

-The promotion is neither offered nor honored at Sonic Drive-In franchises outside of a few local outlets, and customers who purchase the red tray at participating locations can't use it elsewhere.
+These promotions were offered only at a few local Sonic outlets, and customers who purchased the red trays at participating locations couldn't use them elsewhere.

 On 19 May 2016 a Facebook user published a photograph and status update reporting that outlets of the Sonic Drive-In fast food chain were selling red tray keychains for $2 that entitled bearers to 99¢ Route 44 beverages for life:

 As is often the case with such high-value discount offers, the photograph rapidly spread outside the user’s area and soon flooded Facebook nationally — with some viewers expressing skepticism about the information: